FrankReh/go-clang/README.md

-Native Go bindings for Clang's C API (libclang) for versions 5.0, 6.0, 7.0 and 8.0.
+Native Go bindings for Clang's C API (libclang) for versions 5.0 through 11.0.

 Refer to https://llvm.org for the latest clang versions and documentation.